Characterization of the Pareto social choice correspondence: Characterization with

-Clearly $G$ satisfies the Pareto condition and tops-in. \ For balancedness, observe that there does not exist a transposition pair at either profile in $ D$. \ Accordingly, if $v$ is obtained from $u$ by pairwise transposition, both $u$ and $v$ are in $L (X)^{N}\backslash D$ where $G (u) =G_{P} (u)$ and $G (v) =G_{P} (v)$. \ Since $G_{P}$ satisfies balancedness, so does $G$.
+Clearly $G$ satisfies the Pareto condition and tops-in. \ For balancedness, observe that there does not exist a transposition pair at either of the profiles in $D$. \ Accordingly, if $v$ is obtained from $u$ by pairwise transposition, both $u$ and $v$ are in $L(X)^{N}\backslash D$ where $ G(u)=G_{P}(u)$ and $G(v)=G_{P}(v)$. \ Since $G_{P}$ satisfies balancedness, so does $G$.

-All that remains is monotonicity. \ If $v$ and $u$ are both in $L (X)^{N}\backslash D$, and $v$ arises from $u$ by raising a chosen alternative $x$, then, because $G =G_{P}$ there, and $G_{P}$ satisfies monotonicity, we cannot have a violation of monotonicity by $G$. \ Neither profile in $D$ can arise from the other by raising a chosen alternative. \ So, if $G$ fails monotonicity, it has to be because raising a chosen $x$ takes you from $D$ into $L (X)^{N}\backslash D$\ or from $L (X)^{N}\backslash D$ into $D$ .
+All that remains is monotonicity. \ If $v$ and $u$ are both in $ L(X)^{N}\backslash D$, and $v$ arises from $u$ by raising a chosen alternative $x$, then, because $G=G_{P}$ there, and $G_{P}$ satisfies monotonicity, we cannot have a violation of monotonicity by $G$. \ Neither profile in $D$ can arise from the other by raising a chosen alternative. \ So, if $G$ fails monotonicity, it has to be because raising a chosen alternative takes you from $D$ into $L(X)^{N}\backslash D$\ or from $ L(X)^{N}\backslash D$ into $D$ .

-From $D$ to $L (X)^{N}\backslash D$: \ Suppose $v$ is constructed by raising $x$ at $u$ where $G (u) =\{x ,z\}$ (all other cases are dealt with by simple analogs of this argument). \ This must be for individual \#2 and raising $x$ means that $x$ will now Pareto dominate $w$. \ Since $y$ and $t$ remain Pareto dominated, $G (v) =G_{P} (v)$ will be $\{x ,z\}$ or $\{x\}$ (if $x$ is raised to \#2's top). \ In either case, we have
+From $D$ to $L(X)^{N}\backslash D$: \ Suppose that $v$ is constructed by raising $x$ at $u$ where $G(u)=\{x,z\}$ (all other cases are dealt with by simple analogs of this argument). \ This must be for individual \#2 and raising $x$ means that $x$ will now Pareto dominate $w$. \ Since $y$ and $t$ remain Pareto dominated, $G(v)=G_{P}(v)$ will be $\{x,z\}$ or $\{x\}$ (if $x$ is raised to \#2's top). \ In either case, we have

 \qquad \qquad \qquad \qquad $x \in G (v) \subseteq G (u)$.